mhkoscience/mcgrath-pdfribo/README.md

 ## McGrath H, Černeková M, Kolář MH, 2022

-The repository contains analyses scripts and exemplary input files for the atoms selection denoted "uL22+below".
+The repository contains input files for the molecular dynamics simulations, analyses scripts and exemplary output files for the atoms selection denoted "uL22+below".